 7.3 Post-Evaluation Analysis

-Post official evaluation, we took the best elements from each subtask and to explore an improved architecture for each task.
+Post official evaluation, we used our analysis of the competition results to explore an improved architecture for each task.
 Whilst these are not part of the official SemEval Task 4 leaderboard, we include these as additional experiments.